delahee/haxe.opt/inline_function_new.md

+TODO: contact the hf about the problems leveraged by this content

 Abstract :

 For small objects, without static analyzer the compiler can actually optimize whole classes instances so that they get inlined into local variables.